Please ensure Javascript is enabled for purposes of website accessibility Braven Supports Career Readiness for U.S. College Students

 The Changing Employment Landscape

-Amid this growing need, Braven’s virtual programming, Braven Online, provides a path to advance the career readiness of a greater number of underrepresented students preparing to enter the workforce.
+Braven’s virtual programming, Braven Online, provides a path to advance the career readiness of a greater number of students preparing to enter the workforce.
 Braven Online is delivered fully virtually through a combination of online modules, completed asynchronously, and weekly virtual meetings with small student cohorts and a Leadership Coach, who is a volunteer professional from the workforce.
 Participants continue to receive post-course support as they persist through college and ultimately secure a strong first job.

-Despite current challenges – and mobilized by the economic crisis — Braven is working to ensure that today’s underrepresented young adults become the diverse leadership of the next generation.
+Braven is working to ensure that today’s college students become the diverse leadership of the next generation.

 Foundation Project Lead